Kkritos/Rapster/README.md

 The repository provides the source codes of the current version, files ``./rapster2.py``, ``./functions2.py``, ``./constants2.py``, ``ThreeBodyBinary2.py``, ``BBHevol2.py``, ``TwoBodyCapture2.py``, ``Exchanges2.py``, ``triples2.py``, ``Planck18_lookup_table.npz``, and all necessary data files in folder ``./MzamsMrem/``, for the rapid evolution of dense star cluster environments and the dynamical assembly of binary black hole mergers.

-The modeling accounts for the necessary physical processes regarding the formation of binary black holes employing semi-analytic prescriptions as described in Sec.
+The modeling accounts for the necessary physical processes for forming binary black holes employing semi-analytic prescriptions described in Sec.
 2 of [K. Kritos et al. (2022)](https://arxiv.org/abs/2210.10055).
-This is our code paper we wrote together with V. Strokov, V. Baibhav, and E. Berti.
+This is our code paper, which we wrote together with V. Strokov, V. Baibhav, and E. Berti.

 ##### Note:
 For computational efficiency, the folder ``./MzamsMrem/`` contains 12 files with pre-calculated look-up tables of stellar remnants masses on a grid of zero-age main sequence values up to $340M_\odot$ and 12 values of absolute metallicity in the range from $10^{-4}$ to $1.7\times10^{-2}$ as calculated with the $\tt SEVN$ code [M. Spera & M. Mapelli (2017)](https://academic.oup.com/mnras/article/470/4/4739/3883764).

-In the current version, we have also included look-up tables for the Mandel-Muller, and the Fryer et al. (2012) delayed and rapid remnant-mass prescription models in files ``Mueller_Mandel.txt``, ``MzamsMrem_F12d.txt``, and ``MzamsMrem_F12r.txt``, respectively.
+In the current version, we have also included look-up tables for the Mandel-Muller and Fryer et al. (2012) delayed and rapid remnant-mass prescription models in files ``Mueller_Mandel.txt``, ``MzamsMrem_F12d.txt``, and ``MzamsMrem_F12r.txt``, respectively.
-Finally, ``Planck18_lookup_table.npz`` is a look-up table for the redshidt-lookback time and lookback time-redshift relations assuming the Planck 2018 cosmology.
+Finally, ``Planck18_lookup_table.npz`` is a look-up table for the redshift-lookback time and lookback time-redshift relations assuming the Planck 2018 cosmology.

 ##### Abbreviations: